venn/blog/_posts/2014-07-08-designing-for-the-color-blind.md

 <a href="http://www.crunchbase.com/organization/blablacar"><img src="/public/images/posts/2014-07-08/crunchbase.jpg" width="100%" /></a>

-With Invision their primary call to actions, normally in pink, fall completely flat and fades into the background.
+Invision's primary calls to action, normally pink, fall completely flat and fade into the background.
 The signup button in the top right corner is practically invisible.

 <a href="http://www.invisionapp.com"><img src="/public/images/posts/2014-07-08/invision.jpg" width="100%" /></a>